mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 `event PoolUpdateError(string indexed poolCode, string reason);`
 Emitted when a pool fails a price change execution.
 Since pools are updated in groups, this is used to signal an issue instead of reverting and leaving all pools out of date.
 - `poolCode` The pool's identifier
 - `reason` The reason for the failure.
-The most likely reason is that the `ERC20.transfer` call failed when transfering the fee to the fee holder.
+The most likely reason is that the `ERC20.transfer` call failed when transferring the fee to the fee holder.

 ### State changing functions
 #### updateOracleWrapper
 `function updateOracleWrapper(address oracle) external;`
  Updates the address of the oracle wrapper that the keeper uses to get price data.
 This can only be used by an account that has been granted the `ADMIN` role.
-By default this role is granted to the account that deployed the keeper.
-The contract uses Openzeppelin access controls, so this can be changed post deployment.
+By default, this role is granted to the account that deployed the keeper.
+The contract uses Openzeppelin access controls, so this can be changed post-deployment.
  - `oracle` The new oracle address.

 #### createMarket